NREL/resstock/docs/read_the_docs/source/workflow_inputs/characteristics.rst

      - auto, conditioned space, basement - conditioned, basement - unconditioned, garage, other housing unit, other heated space, other multifamily buffer space, other non-freezing space
      - The space type for the dishwasher location.
 If not provided, the OS-HPXML default (see `HPXML Dishwasher <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-dishwasher>`_) is used.
    * - ``dishwasher_efficiency_type``
-     - true
+     - false
      -
      - Choice
-     - RatedAnnualkWh, EnergyFactor
+     - auto, RatedAnnualkWh, EnergyFactor
      - The efficiency type of dishwasher.
    * - ``dishwasher_efficiency``
      - false